Jal3ee/Portofolio/Data Analyst/Hotel Business Analysis Using Data Visualization/README.md

 <br>

-### 2. Impact Analysis of Stay Duration on Hotel Bookings Cancellation Rates
+<h4> 2.
+Impact Analysis of Stay Duration on Hotel Bookings Cancellation Rates</h4>
 This analysis focuses on the relationship between the duration of stay and the cancellation rates of hotel bookings.
 According to data, approximately **19%** of hotel bookings made online are canceled before the customers arrive  [[source](https://www.phocuswire.com/One-in-five-hotel-bookings-on-the-web-are-cancelled)].
 These cancellations can reduce room availability and impact hotel revenue because every empty room can be a financial burden for that day.
 Additionally, if a hotel uses an Online Travel Agency (OTA), these cancellation rates can affect the hotel's ranking in search results [[source](https://www.hotelminder.com/everything-you-need-to-know-about-hotel-cancellations)].

 <p align="center">